WattBe/Corrosion_prediction_85/README.md

 |---|---|

 ### Insides into the dataset:
 The dataset has different sessions.
-One of them has several target values which make it a richer prediction interest.
+1. HEA has several target values which make it a richer prediction interest.
 However there were many missing data and only 53 observations.
-Repasivation potential has 191 observations and are independent from the pitting potential (800 obs) Only one of the sessions: pitting potential has more than 800 observations for ML.
+2. Repasivation potential has 191 observations and are independent from the pitting potential (800 obs).
+3. Pitting Temperature:
+4. Crevise Corrosion:
+5. Other
+6. Pitting potential has more than 800 observations for ML.
 However it has a lot of missing values and dirty data.
 At the   moment I am not considering   nor thinking in consider Methods and conditions of the method.
 Due to my though that It should not matter.
-However some
+However some maybe interesting